 Most teenagers experience emotional ups and downs at some point whilst they are at secondary school.
 This is entirely normal and an important part of growing up.

-If you have a concern about your safety or well-being or about another student, you should always talk to someone such as a parent/carer, and/or a member of staff at school such as your Form Tutor, Head of Progress and Learning or a member of the Safeguarding Team - we are all here to help and support you.
+If you have a concern about your safety or well-being or are worried about another student, you should always talk to someone such as a parent/carer, and/or a member of staff at school such as your Form Tutor, Head of Progress and Learning or a member of the Safeguarding Team - we are all here to help and support you.

 Talking about a problem helps, and if the problem cannot be resolved by the member of staff that you have talked to, they will find other people to help.

 We also have a School Counsellor and a School Nurse - who are both available to help you, whatever your problem may be.
 Ask to be referred to these if you would like some support from them.